Nitrokey/nitrokey-3-firmware/runners/pc-usbip/README.md

 # USB/IP Simulation

-This runner allows using USB/IP as a mean to simulate device connection to the OS, and should allow faster development of the embedded applications.
+This runner allows using USB/IP as a means to simulate device connection to the OS, and should allow faster development of the embedded applications.

 Platform and storage implementations are taken from the Trussed tutorial: